 The above statement should be read with the basis of preparation and material accounting policies appearing in note 2 and note 3 respectively to the special purpose financial statements appearing subsequently.

-for Ken & Co. for and on behalf of the Board of Directors of
+for Ken & Co.
+Chartered Accountants

+for and on behalf of